It's never over until it's over -- just ask Brewers slugger Daniel Vogelbach.

-There are so many ways and reasons to contextualize Bote's heroics, but here, we'll take a historical approach, examining each of the ultimate grand slams on record.
-An ultimate grand slam is classified as a player hitting a bases-loaded, walk-off homer when his team enters its final at-bat trailing by three runs.
-There have been 27 instances on record (since 1925) of a player hitting an "ultimate grand slam," though play-by-play data is incomplete prior to 1974, so some instances might be missing.
+With that mighty swing, Vogelbach joined MLB's "ultimate slam" club.
+An ultimate grand slam is classified as a player hitting a bases-loaded, walk-off homer with his team trailing by three runs in its final at-bat.
+There have been 30 instances on record (since 1925) of a player hitting an "ultimate grand slam," though play-by-play data is incomplete prior to 1974, so some instances might be missing.

 David Bote, Cubs: Aug.
 12, 2018, vs. Nationals

 In a rematch of their postseason series the October prior, the Cubs couldn't muster anything agaisnt Max Scherzer, putting just five runners on base over the first eight innings.
 Bote, a utlilty infielder whose role has increased with the left shoulder injury to superstar Kris Bryant, worked into a 2-2 count against Nats reliever Ryan Madson, then lifted a well-placed 95-mph four-seamer in the bottom of the zone 442 feet to straightaway center, keeping the Cubs in first place.
 Bote is one of just three on this list who did the ultimate as a pinch-hitter and with two outs.